Information you need

 To date, the vaccines are 95% effective in preventing COVID-19 with no serious safety concerns noted in the clinical trials.
 The U.S. Food and Drug Administration (FDA) makes sure the vaccines are safe and can prevent people from getting COVID-19.
 Like all drugs, vaccine safety continues to be monitored after they are in use.

 IMPORTANT: you must get 2 doses of the Pfizer or Moderna COVID-19 vaccine for it to be the most effective.
 For the Pfizer COVID-19 vaccine, the interval is 21 days between the first and second dose.
 And for the Moderna COVID-19 vaccine, the interval is 28 days between the first and second dose.
 When you get your first dose, you will receive an appointment date for your second dose.
 (Source: FDA - MORE INFO)

 The vaccine made by Johnson & Johnson does NOT require two doses.
 It is a single shot.

 You cannot get COVID-19 from the vaccine.
 You may have temporary reactions like a sore arm, headache or feeling tired and achy for a day or two after receiving the vaccine.

 (Source: NC Dept of Health and Human Services - MORE INFO)

 Who can get the COVID-19 vaccine?

-Currently, the Pfizer-made vaccine is approved for use in people age 16 and up, and the Moderna-made vaccine is approved for use in people age 18 and up.
+Currently, the Pfizer-made vaccine is approved for use in people ages 12 and up, and both the Moderna-and Johnson & Johnson made vaccines are approved for use in people age 18 and up.

 Pregnant and breastfeeding women can also get the vaccine - read more about considerations for this group HERE.